LucyHeath/Bored/README.md

 Clone or download the Github repo.
 Open it in the editor of your choice and run `yarn` in your terminal to install all dependencies.
 Add Axios with Yarn `add axios` command, then start the server with `yarn start`.

 ## Timeframe & Working Team
 I created this website for General Assembly's project two, along with my other team members Imra Skaliks and Margherita Varosio.
-We were given 48 hours to build a website using REACT and a third party public API.
+We were given 1.5 days to build a website using React.js and a third party public API.

 ## Brief
 * Consume a public API.
 This could be anything but it must make sense for your project.